 Finding women who suffered violence

 When I went to Bangladesh for the fieldwork my first priority was to find women who had been subjected to violence.
-I made a list for the women’s support organisations whilst I was still in the UK, and as soon as I arrived in the country I emailed and phoned all of the potential respondents to ask for their help.
-Coincidently, the first person I interviewed in Bangladesh Ms R who I found through one of my relatives.
-Afterwards at the ASF, I spoke with Mr K and he arranged a meeting for me to visit the organisation.
-In the arranged time I went there, he greeted me and gave me a brief overview of how the organisation runs.
+I made a list for the women’s support organizations whilst I was still in the UK, and as soon as I arrived in the country I emailed and phoned all of the potential respondents to ask for their help.
+Coincidently, the first person I interviewed in Bangladesh Ms. R who I found through one of my relatives.
+Afterwards at the ASF, I spoke with Mr. K and he arranged a meeting for me to visit the organization.
+In the arranged time I went there, he greeted me and gave me a brief overview of how the organization runs.
 Next, he took all my details including my university letters and told me to allow him some time.
 After several days he contacted me and explained that he manages five acid survivor victims who would speak to me, but I would have to interview them together in one day.
 We therefore fixed a suitable date over the phone.

-At the set time, I went to the ASF, and Mr K advised me to wait in their conference room.
+At the set time, I went to the ASF, and Mr. K advised me to wait in their conference room.
 After waiting for several minutes he returned with the five interviewees and introduced us all.
-The women I was about to interview were Ms S1, Ms S2, Ms N, Ms S3 and Ms A. They all sat together and took it in turns to be interviewed.
+The women I was about to interview were Ms. S1, Ms. S2, Ms. N, Ms. S3 and Ms. A. They all sat together and took it in turns to be interviewed.
 I outlined my research aims and purpose to the group of women, who appeared happy and did not have any objections to sharing their stories with me.
 When I asked if they have any questions for me, they did not ask me anything about my study, but rather they were interested in my experiences of living abroad.
 This was the longest interview of the entire research procedure, because I was handled five interviews altogether, one at a time.
 Nevertheless, we took breaks in between each interview to keep our minds fresh.
 When the interviews were complete, I was very satisfied because I had generated a significant amount of data.

 Table 4: How I found my research participants